Warning: Excessive Schmoopiness

 "So…" Pierce jabs the air with his fork.
 "Care to explain why I haven't seen you in forever?"

 Annie looks surprised that he's talking to her and sneaks a glance at Jeff.
-"Pierce, it's only been a month," she says gently, trying to placate him.
+"Pierce, it's only been a month or so," she says gently, trying to placate him.

 "Why is that again?"